 Our objectives this term are to:

-· Solve simple problems in a practical context; add and subtract pence & pounds, including finding and giving change.
+· Solve simple problems in a practical context; including finding and giving change.

-· Tell/write the time on digital/analogue clocks to ½ past, ¼ past & ¼ to the hour; draw hands on a clock face to show these times;
+· Tell the time to five minute intervals, including quarter past/to the hour and draw the hands on a clock face to show these times.

 Reading with your child:

-PE - Tuesdays and Wednesdays.
-On these days, your child will need to wear their PE kits.
+Tuesdays and Thursdays.
+On these days, your child will need their PE kits.

-English – Literacy homework will be sent home on Tuesdays.
+English – English homework will be sent home on Tuesdays.
 Please return on Fridays.